 - Diagnosis of Down syndrome (Trisomy 21)

-- Patients who are pregnant; a pregnancy test is required for female patients of childbearing potential
+- Patients who are pregnant since fetal toxicities and teratogenic effects have been noted for several of the study drugs; a pregnancy test is required for female patients of childbearing potential

 - Lactating females who plan to breastfeed

 - Sexually active patients of reproductive potential who have not agreed to use an effective contraceptive method for the duration of their study participation

 - Patient has hypersensitivity to bortezomib, boron, or mannitol